MJSteenberg/sizzleandslice/README.md

-**Za'atar & Zza's Website**
+**Sizzle 'N Slice Website**

 Proudly Halaal restaurant in Observatory, Cape Town — wood‑fired pizza, kebabs, pasta, gelato, mocktails and more.
 Visit the live site at `https://sizzlenslice.co.za/`.

 ## Overview
-This repository contains the production-ready static build of the Za'atar & Zza's marketing website.
+This repository contains the production-ready static build of the Sizzle 'N Slice marketing website.
 It is optimized for fast load times, reliability, and search visibility.
 Content is served as static assets (HTML/CSS/JS, images, fonts) and can be deployed on any modern static hosting platform with a CDN.

 ## Technology & Architecture
 - **Static site**: Pure HTML/CSS/JS; no server-side runtime required.